unjs/nitro/README.md

 ## Storage

-nitro provides a built-in storage layer using [unjs/unstorage](https://github.com/unjs/unstorage) that can abstract filesystem access.
+Nitro provides a built-in storage layer that can abstract filesystem access by using [unjs/unstorage](https://github.com/unjs/unstorage).

 ```js
 import { useStorage } from '#nitro'